leivajandro/ai-lab/.amazonq/rules/interaction_rules.md

 - Maintain consistency throughout the conversation

 ## Coding Rules
-- Never include comments in generated code
+- NEVER include any comments in code (no # comments, no inline comments)
+- NO explanatory comments like "# Math query" or "# Create agent"
-- Write self-documenting, clean code
+- Write self-documenting, clean code only
 - Use descriptive variable and function names
 - Keep code minimal and focused
+- Code should be readable without any comments